-El Cerrito, just past Albany when traveling North on San Pablo Avenue, is a cute town with some fun things to offer.
+El Cerrito, just past Albany when traveling North on San Pablo Avenue, is a cute town with some fun things to offer for kids and families.
 Pick a place to play, eat (or both!) and make a half-day out of it.
 Pretty much everything listed is either on, or just off of San Pablo Avenue which makes it easy – easy to find, easy to park, easy fun.
 Go!

 Places to play with kids in El Cerrito: